Azure/helm-charts/README.md

 In order to install any of these charts, you'll need the following:

-- A [Kubernetes](https://kubernetes.io) cluster, version 1.7 or above with support for Service Catalog.
-See [service-catalog](https://github.com/Azure/helm-charts/tree/master/service-catalog) for more information on how to turn on support for aggregated APIs
+- A [Kubernetes](https://kubernetes.io) cluster, version 1.7 or above with support for Service Catalog
+    - See
+    [service-catalog](https://github.com/Azure/helm-charts/tree/master/service-catalog) for
+    more information on how to turn on support for service-catalog
 - [Service Catalog](https://github.com/kubernetes-incubator/service-catalog), version 0.1.0 or above
     - [Installation documentation](https://github.com/kubernetes-incubator/service-catalog/blob/master/docs/install.md)
 - [Azure Service Broker](https://github.com/Azure/azure-service-broker)